Definitive guide

 4. The number of data created daily increased by 40% in 2023.

-Exploding Topics highlighted that there are 3.5 quintillion bytes of data created daily in 2023.
-The said number increased by 40% compared to 2020 records when there were only 2.5 quintillion bytes of data created daily.
+Exploding Topics highlighted that 3.5 quintillion bytes of data were created daily in 2023, an increase of 40% compared to 2020 records, when only 2.5 quintillion bytes of data were created daily.

-5. Enterprise adoption for Big Data skyrocketed by an average of 247.059% increase over a three-year span since 2015.
+5. Enterprise adoption for Big Data skyrocketed by an average of 247.059% increase over three years since 2015.

 Records show that enterprises speedily adopted the use and benefit of Big Data for their business operations from 2015 to 2018.
-Based on Gitnux, enterprise adoption was only at 17% in 2015 but soared to 59% in 2018.
+Based on Gitnux data, enterprise adoption was only at 17% in 2015 but soared to 59% in 2018.

-This reflects a 247.059% average increase in a span of three years due to the potential Big Data has on business development, growth, and increased investment
+This reflects a 247.059% average increase in three years due to the potential Big Data has on business development, growth, and increased investment.

 6. Data creation is projected to reach a minimum of 163 zettabytes come 2025.

-Experts project an exponential growth in the number of data created due to the booming Big Data industry amounting to 163 zettabytes by 2025.
+Experts project an exponential growth in the amount of data created due to the booming Big Data industry, amounting to 163 zettabytes by 2025.
 One zettabyte is one billion gigabytes.
 Thus, 163 zettabytes is 163 billion gigabytes.

 With this projection, experts also anticipate that the volume of data that will be analyzed come 2025 will be more than 150 billion gigabytes or 150 zettabytes.